-Pareto analysis - HOW TO USE THE 80/20 RULE TO MAKE DECISIONS? - How the 80/20 rule fits into business?
+Pareto analysis - HOW TO USE THE 80/20 RULE TO MAKE DECISIONS ?

-Vilfredo Pareto first developed the rule, or "Pareto's Principle,” in 1895 when he discovered that 80% of the land was owned by 20% of the population.
+Vilfredo Pareto was an Italian engineer, sociologist, economist, political scientist and philosopher, first developed the rule, or "Pareto's Principle,” in 1895 when he discovered that 80% of the land was owned by 20% of the population.
 Since then, businesses along with other industries, corporations and individuals have applied this rule in various shapes and forms.

 The Pareto Chart or Pareto Diagram, named after the famous economist Vilfredo Pareto (1848-1923), is a common tool for quality control and is used as part of a Pareto Analysis to visually identify the most important factors, most occurring defects, or the most common problems, or in other words "the vital few".